-Most of the buttons on the button bar and the options on the menus are not enabled until you connect the client to a NerveCenter server.
+Most buttons and menu options are not enabled until you connect the client to a NerveCenter server.

 Connecting to a Server

 Before you can use the client, you must connect the client to a NerveCenter server.
 This server collects data from managed devices, creates alarm instances, and performs the actions defined in alarms.
 The server also gives the client access to information about alarm instances and the status of nodes.